-The Doctor of Nurse Anesthesia Practice Degree Program at the University of Kansas is my first choice for graduate school because of its sheer excellence as well as its location.
-I especially admire the hands-on character of your focus with rapid introduction to OR instruction in only the second semester.
+The Doctor of Nurse Anesthesia Practice Degree Program at the University of Kansas is my first choice for graduate school because of its sheer excellence and location.
+I especially admire the hands-on character of your focus with a rapid introduction to OR instruction in only the second semester.
 I had a wonderful shadow experience at KUMC with a student SRNA, meeting and learning from several faculty members.
-I was enormously impressed by the way that Dr. Kerri Arndt personally answered all of my questions and Dr. Paul Hertel was gracious enough to give me extensive advice and guidance concerning KU’s most outstanding DNP Program.
+I was enormously impressed by how Dr. XXXX personally answered all my questions.
+Dr. XXXX was gracious enough to advise me extensively on XU’s most outstanding DNP Program.
 Finally, the program coordinator Miss.
-Kelli Highfill emailed me back in response to every question, not only promptly but also in detail.
+XXXX emailed me back in response to every question promptly and in detail.

-I am financially prepared for this program and I have complete support of my family.
-I've been employed full time as a nurse for five years and my experience includes working in ICU, CVICU, and Kidney Transplants.
-As a woman from Pakistan, I bring a unique knowledge of other cultures with me.
+I am financially prepared for this program and have the complete support of my family.
+I've been employed full-time as a nurse for five years, and my experience includes working in ICU, CVICU, and Kidney Transplants.
+As a woman from Pakistan, I bring a unique knowledge of other cultures.
 I pride myself on my compassion and caregiving nature.
-Multilingual and multicultural, I related well to patients from all walks of life.
-I also have a degree in information technology, helping me to excel at the technical aspects of nursing.
+Multilingual and multicultural, I relate well to patients from all levels of society.
+I also have a degree in information technology, which has helped me to excel at the technical aspects of nursing.

-For the last three years, I’ve been preparing for graduate school in Nurse Anesthesia at KU.
-I gained critical care experience, finished my BSN and the prerequisite courses that were required for this program.
-I have been very inspired by working in CVICU alongside CRNAs and Anesthesiologists attending to open-heart surgeries,
+I’ve prepared for graduate school in Nurse Anesthesia for three years at XU.
+I gained critical care experience and finished my BSN and the prerequisite courses required for this program.
+I have been very inspired by working in CVICU alongside CRNAs and Anesthesiologists attending open-heart surgeries,

 My father passed away in 2010.
 We lost him to COPD, even though he had received top-notch care throughout his illness.
-This resulted in my learning a great deal about the struggle against COPD and since that time I have become especially engaged with initiatives to provide assistance to COPD patients who cannot afford adequate or consistent medical care.
-One of the pulmonologists at the hospital where I work is very passionate about COPD and involved in efforts to help on a community level to prevent this disease as well as bring comfort to those who suffer.
+This resulted in my learning a great deal about the struggle against COPD.
+I have become engaged with initiatives to assist COPD patients who cannot afford medical care.
+One of the pulmonologists at the hospital where I work is extremely passionate about COPD and involved in efforts to help on a community level to prevent this disease and comfort those suffering.
 He regularly sponsors free COPD clinics in Tulsa and hopes to find the support to start a permanent operation.
 I look forward to helping.
-I have also volunteered at our local, free, AIDS clinic.
+I have also volunteered at our local AIDS clinic.